jenkinsci/maven-artifact-choicelistprovider-plugin/README.md

 ## Changelog

+### 10. November 2016 - 1.0.1
+* ADD: New Feature to use the search.maven.org REST API to display artifacts in Jenkins
+* FIX: Some changes to support the official release of this software

 ### 09. November 2016 - 1.0.0
 * ADD: Plugin is released as an official Jenkins Plugin
 * FIX: Changed unit tests to use a public nexus for testing